“I hate waking up feeling rested and refreshed”, said no one, ever!!

 - DOWNSIDE: bleeding, hematoma of tongue base, abscess of tongue base, altered taste, tongue numbness, deviation of tongue extension movement, dysfunctions of pronunciation of wards and swallowing.
 Which taste buds do you want to sacrifice?

-So, before we resolve ourselves to sleeping poorly, being unproductive, or even worse, having something cut out of our body, be assured there is a better way.
+So, before we resolve ourselves to sleeping poorly, being unproductive, or even worse, having something cut out of our body, be assured there is a better way with our holistic treatment for sleep apnea.